Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

 Fig.~\ref{fig:requirements_curves} shows for each task the analytical force trajectories required at the motor(s) for Designs A--D, and the static force offset computed.
-From this, Table~\ref{table:requirements_RMS_peak} gives the resulting metrics at the main motorization.
+Table~\ref{table:requirements_RMS_peak}summarizes the key performance metrics for each design (A–D) and task.
+These values reflect the requirements imposed on the main dynamic actuator(s) and allow simplified yet meaningful comparisons between the designs.

-First, regarding motor sizing, the motor designs are not limited by the peak force but rather by the RMS force (heating) for walking and running, assuming a motor can generate up to 3x its nominal torque.
-However, for jumping and sit-to-stand, the peak force is a better metric for motor sizing since these are non-repetitive tasks.
+The results first reflect the importance of thermal considerations over peak force capability for walking and running, assuming a motor can generate up to three times its nominal torque.
+Peak force is more relevant for short-duration tasks like jumping or sit-to-stand.

-Relative to Design A, the \textbf{passive force offset} of Design B significantly reduce the motors and gearbox sizes.
-For instance, the RMS forces are down to 2.8x lower for walking and down to 1.8x lower for running.
-This also means a better efficiency with less motors heating and also less transmission losses (smaller $\overline{\lvert P_\text{dyn.}\rvert }$) if we assume that the transmission efficiency is the same for both designs.